 It is an annual, global conference which features presentations of award winning museum, heritage and conservation projects.
 The event always takes place in the UNESCO heritage city of Dubrovnik.
 The award winners from the previous year come in from all over the world to present their success stories.
 It is a rare occasion where the professional world meets the best projects conceived and implemented by civil society organisations, both belonging to the growing heritage sector.

-the team at Museum Victoria who have supported us from the beginning.
+We would like to acknowledge Cam Hocking and the team at Museum Victoria who have supported us from the beginning.
 Their role in our inquiry and their understanding of what we were trying to achieve has been instrumental in the Princes Hill Primary School Museum coming to life.
 Thank you all for helping us to make our big ideas become a reality.

-Teresa DiSipio whose creative skill and eye for detail is evident in every page of this wonderful book.
+An overwhelmingly heartfelt thank you to Teresa DiSipio whose creative skill and eye for detail is evident in every page of this wonderful book.

 Click on image to open book.